 Sarah received national recognition through an emerging artist award from the National Council on Education of the Ceramic Arts in 2019.

 She received her MFA at the State University of New York at New Paltz and BFA from Alfred University.
-She completed a post baccalaureate program at Colorado State University, artist residency at the Flower City Pottery in Rochester and Wellsville Creative Arts Center in Wellsville, NY and an internship at Anderson Ranch Arts Center in Snowmass Village, CO.
+She completed a post baccalaureate program at Colorado State University, and has participated in numerous residencies and internships across the US.

-She has worked for KleinReid, Kala Stein Design, ModCraft Tile and the Hudson Valley Additive Manufacturing Center.
+She has worked for ceramic studios such as KleinReid, Kala Stein Design, ModCraft Tile, as well as a digital design and fabrication lab at the Hudson Valley Additive Manufacturing Center.

 She exhibits her work nationally and creates in her studio in Fishkill, NY.